 Luxury cars and Chinese city dwellers

-If the dream of Formula 1 is not within the reach of every talent, sport cars are already more accessible to the wallet of many Chinese city dwellers, who do not hesitate to invest and get into debt for their dreamed car.
+If the dream of Formula 1 is not within the reach of every talent, sports cars are already more accessible to the wallet of many Chinese city dwellers, who do not hesitate to invest and get into debt for their dream car.

 Let’s not forget that in China the external material aspect (car, designer clothes) counts more than the interior aspect (house, real finance state).
 A car will be visible to all, while relatively few people even relatives will come to visit the house, knowing that dinner invitations are preferably held in restaurants.

-A car is therefore essential to reflect the social rise of its owner, until it allows him to get married and to grant more professional credit.
-The smart and sober black and white German cars have the advantage in one’s professional life: Mercedes, Audi, Porsche.
+A car is therefore essential to reflect the social rise of its owner until it allows him to get married and grant more professional credit.
+The smart and sober black and white German cars have the advantage in one’s professional life: Mercedes, Audi, and Porsche.

-The importance of car is reflected in Chinese ads highlighting luxury goods : the happy buyer will generally tend to drive an expensive car in addition to having the object of advertising.
+The importance of cars is reflected in Chinese ads highlighting luxury goods: the happy buyer will generally tend to drive an expensive car in addition to having the object of advertising.
 The ‘Chinese dream’ so!

 China, however, does not yet have the love that Western fans have for vintage and collectible cars.
 She prefers what is new and modern.
 This aspect is not to be overlooked if you use a car symbol in your advertisement.

-Finally, there is a lot of car’s world symbol in the Chinese ready-to-wear, black and white tiles reminiscent of racing go-kart on T-shirts.
-The Fast & Furious movies have worked extremely well in China, it has been very telling to the imagination of the Chinese, highlighting a form of freedom with speed and transgression of the rules, wealth with the possession of dream cars and finally similar values to Chinese society with the primacy given to the family.
+Finally, there is a lot of car world symbol in the Chinese ready-to-wear, black and white tiles reminiscent of a racing go-kart on T-shirts.
+The Fast & Furious movies have worked extremely well in China, it has been very telling to the imagination of the Chinese, highlighting a form of freedom with speed and transgression of the rules, wealth with the possession of dream cars, and finally similar values to Chinese society with the primacy given to the family.

 Make your product known in China

 On the Chinese market, your e-reputation will definitely be the key to success.
-Chinese consumers particularly follow the KOL and exchange about their experience and purchase on dedicated social networks.
+Chinese consumers particularly follow the KOL and exchange their experiences and purchase on dedicated social networks.
 Your e-reputation is then the first thing you need to develop and focus on.

-You also need to use the same social networks than your customers.
-Forget about Facebook or Google, which are blocked in China : you will now sales through Tmall and Taobao, optimize your SEO on Baidu and find ambassadors who will help you to sell your brand on Wechat.
+You also need to use the same social networks as your customers.
+Forget about Facebook or Google, which are blocked in China: you will now sell through Tmall and Taobao, optimize your SEO on Baidu and find ambassadors who will help you to sell your brand on Wechat.

-Marketing to China is a marketing agency specialized on the Chinese market.
+Marketing to China is a marketing agency specializing in the Chinese market.
 We advise you to export your activity to China.
-We can also advice you about SEO and help your website to get more visibility on Baidu.
+We can also advise you about SEO and help your website to get more visibility on Baidu.

 Find all our articles on our website.